J2PCastro/devops-23-24-PSM-1231836/ca3/part2/README.md

 vagrant halt
 ```

-This command will stop the VM, but it will keep the VM's state, allowing us to start it again later.
+This command will stop the VM, but it will keep the VMs state, allowing us to start it again later.
 If we want to
 destroy the VM and remove all its resources, we can run the following command:

 ```bash
 vagrant destroy -f
 ```

-This command will stop the VM and remove all its resources, including the virtual disk and network interfaces.
+This command will stop the VMs and remove all their resources, including the virtual disk and network interfaces.
 It is
-important to note that this action is irreversible, and all data stored in the VM will be lost.
-The `-f` flag is used to
+important to note that this action is irreversible, and all data stored in the VMs will be lost.
+The `-f` flag is used
-force the destruction without confirmation.
+to force the destruction without confirmation.

 # Challenges

 After performing all the above steps and trying to see the application running by navigating to the above links, we find
 that nothing is displayed on the browser.
-This issue was caused by the fact that the application contained in CA2
+This issue is caused by the fact that the application contained in CA2 Part2
-Part2, that was copied to the new directory, has some compatibility issues with several of the software versions used in
+has some compatibility issues with several of the software versions used in the Vagrantfile.
+After analyzing the issue
-the Vagrantfile.
-After analyzing the issue and searching the internet for a solution, it was discovered that the version
+and searching the internet for a solution, it was discovered that the version of Spring Boot used in the application
-of Spring Boot used in the application was not compatible with both the version of Tomcat installed in the VM and the H2
+isn't compatible with both the version of Tomcat installed in the VM and the H2 database installed in the VM.
+In
-database installed in the VM.
-In addition to this several components were missing from the original application in order
+addition to this several components were missing from the original application in order for it to be properly deployed
-for it to be properly deployed and run in a Tomcat server.
+and run in a Tomcat server.
 Let's address the issues now, step by step.

 ## Issue 1: Base Box Version